Hey Jason: How Do You Come Up With My Listing Price?

 And it matters more than most people think.

-In June 2026, 693 detached homes under $800,000 sold in Calgary.
-The ones that sold in the first two weeks sold at full price on average.
-The ones that had to cut their price sold for about 91.7% of what they first asked — and took 64 days to do it.
+From June 1 through August 15, 2026, 1,590 detached homes under $800,000 sold in Calgary.
+Homes that never cut their price sold in about 21 days at 97.7% of original asking.
+Homes that had to cut sold for about 91.9% of what they first asked — and took about 65 days to do it.

 That is the real cost of guessing at the price.